Council Wars: History

 In 1983, U.S. Representative Harold Washington was elected Mayor of Chicago.
-Washington, who became the city's first black mayor, was backed by reformist "independent" Democrats and dissident blacks.
+Washington, who became the city's first Black mayor, was backed by reformist "independent" Democrats and dissident Black aldermen.
 He had won the Democratic primary in a three-way contest against incumbent mayor Jane Byrne and State's Attorney Richard M. Daley, son of the late mayor Richard J. Daley.

 Regular Democrats won most of the 50 aldermanic seats in the city council.
-Washington garnered the support of all 16 black aldermen, even those who had been organization supporters.
-He also had the support of four white reformers and one other white alderman, Burton Natarus, who had been a loyal organization man but whose 42nd Ward voted for Washington.
+Washington garnered the support of all 16 Black aldermen, even those who had been organization supporters.
+He also had the support of four White reformers and one other White alderman, Burton Natarus, who had been a loyal organization man but whose 42nd Ward voted for Washington.

-The other 29 aldermen (28 whites and 1 Hispanic) formed an opposition group led by Aldermen Ed Vrdolyak and Edward M. Burke, together known as "the Eddies".
+The other 29 aldermen (28 White and 1 Hispanic) formed an opposition group led by Aldermen Ed Vrdolyak and Edward M. Burke, together known as "the Eddies".
 The "Vrdolyak 29" voted as a solid bloc.
 In the first session of the 1983-1987 term, the "Vrdolyak 29" voted themselves complete control of every Council committee.
 Over the next three years, they passed the mayor's budgets, but voted down all of the mayor's proposals.
 They also voted down all of his appointments, so the appointees could only serve as interim officeholders.

 The Vrdolyak 29 had a majority of votes, but not enough to override Washington's veto, thus creating legislative gridlock.
 Chicago became known as "Beirut by the Lake", a reference to the Lebanese Civil War of the 1980s.